Frequently Asked Questions

 The Parramatta Light Rail will connect Westmead to Carlingford via the Parramatta CBD and Camellia, with a two-way track spanning 12 kilometres.
 It will connect Parramatta’s CBD to the key areas being transformed by the NSW Government and private investment, including the Westmead Health Precinct, the Cumberland Hospital Precinct, the Camellia Town Centre, the Telopea Precinct, and Western Sydney University campuses at Westmead, Rydalmere and Parramatta CBD.

-The light rail route encompasses major attractions including the vibrant Parramatta Square, the cafés and restaurants on Church Street, the Bankwest Stadium, the new Powerhouse Parramatta museum and cultural precinct on the Parramatta River, new schools including the redeveloped Arthur Phillip High School, and the Rosehill Gardens Racecourse.
+The light rail route encompasses major attractions including the vibrant Parramatta Square, the cafés and restaurants on Church Street, CommBank Stadium, the new Powerhouse Parramatta museum and cultural precinct on the Parramatta River, new schools including the redeveloped Arthur Phillip High School, and the Rosehill Gardens Racecourse.

 Major construction on the Parramatta Light Rail has begun and is expected to open in 2023.

 Key features of the Parramatta Light Rail include 16 highly accessible stops; regular services from early morning to late at night, including services every 7.5 minutes during peak periods; driver-operated; integrated Opal ticketing, and modern and comfortable air-conditioned vehicles with a capacity of at least 250 passengers in each vehicle.

 The Parramatta Light Rail is part of a $2.4 billion program.
-This budget includes two major contracts to build and operate the light rail, remediation works of the future light rail depot site, road and traffic works and upgrades, new bridges, walking and bike riding paths, urban design, changes to the bus network and project costs from 2015-2023.
+This budget includes two major contracts to build and operate the light rail, remediation works of the future light rail depot site, road and traffic works and upgrades, new bridges, walking and bike riding paths, urban design, changes to the bus network and project costs since 2015.

 The Parramatta Light Rail will bring visitors into the region and make it easier for workers and residents to move around new and existing communities.
 There will be impacts on street parking and some trees across the network, including in and around Parramatta CBD.
 Transport for NSW will continue to work on ways to minimise any loss of parking and trees during the design phase of the project.
 For more information, visit Parking or Trees.